eclipse-tractusx/tractus-x-umbrella/docs/user/guides/hausanschluss-bundles.md

 services into modular, independently deployable Capability Bundles.
 Its goal is to reduce deployment complexity, enable “bring-your-own” components, and accelerate onboarding for product developers, testers, and SMEs.

+This document mainly refers to usage of the "Hausanschluss" Bundles without the Umbrella Chart.
+To install the bundles as part of the Umbrella Chart, please refer to the [README.md](/README.md#usage).

 ### Prerequisites & Skills

 For general prerequisites and system requirements, please refer to: